Personal data protection – privacy statement

-The Research Council uses APSIS as its data processor for administering and sending out its newsletter and similar information.
-APSIS administers the database where email addresses are stored.
-We also use Oracle Webcenter Sites to manage subscriptions and send out newsletters.
-In connection with the Health&Care21 monitor, the Research Council uses MailChimp as HYPERLINK "http://as"data processor.
+The Research Council uses APSIS PRO as its data processor for administering and sending out its newsletters and similar information.
+APSIS International AB administers the database where the email addresses are stored.

 Personal data stored in connection with newsletter subscriptions are deleted when a user unsubscribes from the service.

-The Research Council uses an external registration system by Pindena in connection with registration for various events.
+The Research Council uses an electronic registration system from Pindena in connection with registration for various events.
 In addition, we have entered into framework agreements with three event management agencies, Congress Conference, Conventor and Medvind AS, who handle event registration for us using their own registration systems.
-The information provided by registrants is stored for the purpose of administering registrations, participant services/communications and post-event evaluations.
+The information provided by people registering for an event is stored for the purpose of administering registrations, participant participation and post-event evaluations.

-The Research Council uses the survey tool, SurveyXact, in connection with questionnaire-based surveys and other data collection activities targeting users of our services.
+The Research Council uses the survey tools, SurveyXact and Microsoft Forms, in connection with questionnaire-based surveys and other data collection activities targeting users of our services.

-The Research Council also uses Kantar as supplier and data processor in connection with questionnaire-based surveys conducted among our users.
+The Research Council also uses Kantar as a supplier and data processor in connection with questionnaire-based surveys conducted among the users of our services.
 Kantar has access to the survey responses which are made available to the Research Council in an anonymised format.
-After the survey has been conducted and the relevant agreement concluded, Kantar deletes the responses within two years or earlier if instructed by us to do so.
+After the survey has been conducted and the relevant agreement concluded, Kantar deletes the responses within two years, or earlier if instructed by us.

 Survey participation is voluntary, and it is easy for recipients of survey invitations to opt out of receiving these requests in the future.